mirage/mirage-vnetif/README.md

 # mirage-vnetif
-Virtual network interface and software bridge for Mirage.
-This code is currently experimental.
+Virtual network interface and software switch for Mirage.

+Provides the module `Vnetif` which can be used as a replacement for the regular `Netif` implementation in Xen and Unix.
+Stacks built using `Vnetif` are connected to a software switch that allows the stacks to communicate as if they were connected to the same LAN.

 ## Install
 ```